-Our skilled San Diego business litigation lawyers at Gehres Law Group, P.C. can provide representation in breach of contract claims.
+Our skilled San Diego business litigation lawyers at Gehres Law Library can provide representation in breach of contract claims.
 Contracts are agreements created between private parties, such as between individuals and businesses or between two business entities.
 A valid contract creates rights and obligations between the parties to the contract, and provides various remedies when contractual obligations are breached, either expressly or by default based on applicable laws.
 All parties to a contract must comply with the written terms of the agreement and can face civil action if they fail to perform, unless they have a legally valid defense.

 There are a number of remedies available to a party to a contract in the event of a breach.
-The remedies that may be successfully pursued by a plaintiff in a breach of contract case will vary depending upon whether the breach is a material one or not, so those involved in contract proceedings should consult with the civil litigation lawyers at Gehres Law Group, P.C. as soon as possible to find out what type of breach likely occurred and what kinds of legal action they can pursue.
+The remedies that may be successfully pursued by a plaintiff in a breach of contract case will vary depending upon whether the breach is a material one or not, so those involved in contract proceedings should consult with the civil litigation lawyers at Gehres Law Library as soon as possible to find out what type of breach likely occurred and what kinds of legal action they can pursue.

 What is Considered a Material Breach of Contract